If you are into landscape photography, you might have already questioned your decision to wake up early for taking sunrise photos.

 For the sky, you can expose as long as you like and the clouds will just turn into trails.
 For water, it is not as simple.
 Relatively calm water (river, lake) just smooths out with time and becomes perfectly flat at 30+ seconds.

-Shoot Short Exposures
+Shoot Short Exposures to Freeze the Moment

-Light plays the principal violin in this orchestra called photography.
-We do it all because of light.
-We wake up in the middle of the night to see some spectacular light show.
-We must understand light, appreciate it and work together with it trying to take all the best out of it.
+Photographers must understand light, appreciate it and work together with it trying to take all the best out of it.

 For instance, you have envisioned a photo, and the light is entirely different.
 Don’t be stubborn!
 Be flexible instead, adjust to the lighting conditions and act following the current state of nature.
 Learn to quickly change the whole course of the morning and adapt to the environment.

 It’s best to photograph with the light source on the side or in front of you.
 The sun behind the photographer is the worst case as it fills in and hides all the details and textures.

 Create a Starburst to Add Interest to Your Sunrise Photos

 You’ve probably seen those starburst rays coming from the sun.
 It’s hard to believe how easy you can achieve just the same effect.
 Without going deep into the theory and the structure of aperture blades, below are a few steps to create a starburst effect.